 - The SNCF help page is especially useful if your TGV high-speed train or regional train in France has been canceled and you need information on exchanging or refunding tickets.
 You can find numbers and other contact details for English-speaking agents who can help you to arrange refunds and exchanges.
 This includes Eurostar tickets with departure points or destinations in France.
 This page in English also appears to be potentially helpful, promising to offer updates information on any rail service delays and cancellations by 5pm the day before.

 - Taking note of upcoming strike dates can go a long way in helping you to plan ahead and mitigate any delays or cancellations.
-The SNCF rail company has announced the following strike dates in the coming month: 7-8 June, 12-13 June, 17-18 June, 22-23 June, and 27-28 June.
+The SNCF rail company has announced the following strike dates in the coming weeks: June 22nd-23rd and June 27th to 28th.
 Visit the information sites mentioned above to find out if your train will be affected, or avoid traveling by train on those days.

 What Are The Strikes About This Time, Anyway?